andrei-const/physics-formulae-patterns/README.md

 The function sets used for the analysis can be found in the `data/` directory.

+To generate random algebraic expressions, one can use the Mathematica notebook `RandomExpressions.nb'.

 To perform the implicit inference tests, one can use the script `ili_zipf.py`, which utilises the `ltu-ili` package ([Ho et al. 2024](https://arxiv.org/abs/2402.05137)).
 This can be downloaded and installed as follows